 To further reduce consumer exposure to lead, California enacted a new "lead-free" plumbing law.
-Beginning on January 1, 2010, the lead content of plumbing products sold in California will be limited to 0.25% or less, a significant reduction from the 4% lead content currently allowed.
+Beginning on January 1, 2010, the lead content of plumbing products sold in California is limited to 0.25% or less, a significant reduction from the 4% lead content which was previously allowed.